 All subjects who completed the clinical trials and did not withdraw their informed consent were enrolled in the FUP to assess long-term treatment effects with respect to recurrences of AK lesions and safety issues.
-All subjects with complete remission of AK lesions in the treatment areas were included into the subjects-based recurrence analysis.
-Further, the design of the FUP of study ALA-AK-CT003 (superiority study over placebo6) allowed, in addition to following completely cleared patients, to follow every individual lesion that was completely cleared after the last PDT.
-This lesion-based FUP analysis was not performed in study ALA-AK-CT002 (comparative study to the registered MAL cream)7 since only lesions of complete responders were considered in this trial.
+All subjects with complete remission of AK lesions in the treatment areas were included in the subject-based recurrence analysis.
+Further, the design of the FUP of study ALA-AK-CT003 (superiority study over placebo), in addition to following completely cleared patients, allowed the follow-up of every individual lesion that was completely cleared after the last PDT.
+This lesion-based FUP analysis was not performed in study ALA-AK-CT002 (comparative study with the registered MAL cream) as only lesions of complete responders were considered in this trial.

-Study Plan
+Study plan

-To analyze patient and lesion long-term efficacy, patient visits to the study centers were scheduled 6 and 12 months after the last PDT (Fig 1).
+To analyse patient and lesion long-term efficacy, patient visits to the study centres were scheduled 6 and 12 months after the last PDT (Fig. 1).
 If recurrent lesions occurred, patients received an additional AK therapy chosen by the investigator.
 In addition to recurrent lesions, new AK lesions, skin cancers and cosmetic outcome in the treatment areas were recorded at the scheduled visits.
 Serious adverse events (SAEs) were recorded for both studies.